 - If the child restraint has a top tether, follow the child restraint manufacturer's instructions regarding the use of the top tether.
-See Lower Anchors and Tethers for Children (LATCH System) on page 3-43 for more information. - 7.
-Before placing a child in the child restraint, make sure it is securely held in place.
+See Lower Anchors and Tethers for Children (LATCH System) ⇔ 83 for more information. - Before placing a child in the child restraint, make sure it is securely held in place.
 To check, grasp the child restraint at the safety belt path and attempt to move it side to side and back and forth.
 When the child restraint is properly installed, there should be no more than 2.5 cm (1 in) of movement.